-The Host Chief Executive is the accountable officer for the retention of records and the associated statutory duties.
-The Chief Commissioner is responsible to the Host Chief Executive in respect of retention of records in order for the Host Chief Executive to discharge their statutory body accountability for this function.
+The Chief Executive of the Host Body is the accountable officer for the retention of records and the associated statutory duties.
+The Chief Commissioner is responsible to the Chief Executive of the Host Body in respect of retention of records for the Chief Executive of the Host Body to discharge their statutory body accountability for this function.

 The Chief Commissioner shall have delegated responsibility from the Host Body in respect of maintaining archives for all records. in respect of JCC matters, in-line with the Host Body’s Policy on Records Management.